 Environmental factors relate to the company’s policies on, and interactions with, issues that affect the natural environment.
-ESG activism in this area often supports environmentalist activism on pollution, climate change, conventional energy, the use of pesticides or genetically modified organisms (GMOs), and the extraction or use of raw materials.
+ESG activity in this area often supports environmentalist activism on pollution, climate change, conventional energy, the use of pesticides or genetically modified organisms (GMOs), and the extraction or use of raw materials.

 Social factors broadly concern the corporation’s interactions with other, sometimes external, interests.
 Issues can include employee and labor relations, human and animal rights, certain forms of workplace diversity, and even the products or services that the company provides.

 Governance factors typically focus on the corporation’s structure and operation, and can include issues such as executive compensation, board member demographic diversity, political spending or lobbying, and management structure and policies.